-This post discusses in detail things to do in Morro Bay, a unique beach town located along California’s Central Coast.
+This post discusses in detail the best things to do in Morro Bay, California.
+This is a unique beach town located along California’s Central Coast.

 It is not a secret.
 I am a big fan of California’s Central Coast.

 I feel very blessed to live relatively close to places such as Santa Barbara and Big Sur.
 Those names seem to appear a lot of travel magazines and it feels good when industry professionals praise places you are familiar with.

 However, it is not all about those high coveted locales.
 The Central Coast is full of small beach towns, a rugged coastline, scrumptious seafood, and unique features.

 If you ask me what my favorite spot is, I will not think twice about it.
 I will say loud and clear: Morro Bay!

 That is why I felt elated when my husband asked me if I wanted to visit the town a few weeks ago.
 Technically, we were in winter but Californians love to spend time on the beach even during winter.

 We had a phenomenal time revisiting favorites and getting to know new places.
 And, with the weather in the high 70s, we couldn’t ask for more!